-Now with the addition of Russell Phillips & Associates (RPA), a JENSEN HUGHES company, we have expanded our expertise within the healthcare industry.
+With the addition of Russell Phillips & Associates (RPA), now a JENSEN HUGHES company, we have expanded our expertise within the healthcare industry.
 We provide comprehensive assistance to all types of healthcare facilities (health systems, hospitals, senior living, ambulatory centers and Medical Office Buildings) in assessing and addressing their fire safety, life safety and emergency management challenges.
 Throughout the entire healthcare environment, fire protection systems and other life safety features, as well as emergency preparedness planning, are vital to ensuring those individuals who are placed under a facility’s care, as well as its staff and visitors, are protected in any kind of emergency.
-Our team includes seasoned fire protection engineers, life safety specialists, emergency management professionals, fire service and former healthcare facility compliance leaders to bring expert consultants to ensure code and standard compliance while helping you stay ahead of the curve as regulations change.
+Our team includes seasoned fire protection engineers, life safety specialists, emergency management professionals, fire service and former healthcare facility compliance leaders, all working to ensure code and standard compliance while helping you stay ahead of the curve as regulations change.

-We conduct facility evaluations that document deficiencies, outline plans for improvement, conduct training and design efficient, cost-effective systems and procedures — all in order to achieve compliance at every level.
+We conduct facility evaluations that document deficiencies, outline plans for improvement, conduct training and design efficient, cost-effective systems and procedures — all in order to achieve compliance at every level while enhancing your patients, staff and residents’ safety.
 We evaluate both existing facilities and construction projects from pre-design planning through post-construction.

 Life Safety Code® Assessment